Lee-moran/job_finder/README.md

 CORS- resolve signIn and signUp -
 Main urls.py
-add to the back end replacing current..
+added to the back end replacing current..
 ALLOWED_HOST = {*}
-at the bottom on the page
+at the bottom of the page added
 CORS_ALLOW_ALL_ORIGINS = True

 FRONTEND -